An electronic guide to some of the best ways to study

 - Most of the users of this site are from the UK and USA, but the rest of the world figures in the log too - welcome to users from some very exotic places like Viet Nam, Chile etc. In order to be more helpful, I have added Google's automatic translator at the top of each page.

-THE QUICK GUIDE for those in too much of a hurry to read the contents of these pages!
+THE SPOOF GUIDE (for those in too much of a hurry to select the menu items on the left!)

 - 1 Work/Life balance: do not let your studies get in the way of the reasons why you went to university in the first place!
 Danger signals to watch out for are: a) attending 9am lectures, b) doing any work that isn't marked.